On sufficient conditions for spanning structures in dense graphs: Remarks on frameworks

-Assuming $n$ is sufficiently large, what we have shown implies that $G_v$ satisfies the assumptions of the Graph Removal Lemma~\cite{EFR86}.
-Thus there exist $\mu' > 0$ such that the number of $k$-cliques in $G_v$ is at least $\mu' n^k$, as desired. \end{proof}
+Assuming $n$ is sufficiently large, what we have shown implies that $G_v$ satisfies the assumptions of \cref{lemma:graphremoval}.
+Thus there exists $\mu' > 0$ such that the number of $k$-cliques in $G_v$ is at least $\mu' n^k$, as desired. \end{proof}